porras/evil-ruby-text-objects/README.md

 All other objects work similarly.

-## Note
+## Note about Ruby modes

-This package use [`enh-ruby-mode`](https://github.com/zenspider/enhanced-ruby-mode) functionality to do all the hard work, that is, navigating the Ruby code.
-This means, a) that it is quite accurate when doing it, since it uses Ruby's parser¹, b) but **it won't work if you're using regular `ruby-mode`.**

-¹ There is some _hacky_ code of my own for the inner variants and one line methods/classes/etc., _that_ might be not so accurate, please file an issue with an example if you see unexpected behaviour.
+This package supports both the built-in `ruby-mode` and [`enh-ruby-mode`](https://github.com/zenspider/enhanced-ruby-mode).
+The implementation differs slightly so if you notice some unexpected behaviour, please file an issue with an example, mentioning which of both Ruby modes you are using.